harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

    Time spent in each stage depends on the stages that a PR actually goes through.
 For example, if there are no comments on the PR, then there is no time to calculate for that.

-   You can modify workflow profile stages according to your team's SDLC process.
+   You can modify Workflow profile stages according to your team's SDLC process.
 For more information, go to [Workflow profile](../../sei-profiles/workflow-profile.md).

 6. Select where you want to place the widget on the Insight, and then select **Save Layout**.